ska-telescope/developer.skatelescope.org/src/tools/ci-cd/skao-bar.rst

 Repository and artefacts
 ========================
-`Harbor <goharbor.io>`_ has been selected as preferred solution for storing artefacts within SKAO.
-This tecnology includes two main concepts: repository and artefact.
+`Harbor <goharbor.io>`__ has been selected as preferred solution for storing artefacts within SKAO.
+This technology includes two main concepts: repository and artefact.
 A repository is identified with a name and is composed by a collection of artefacts.
 An artefact is identified with an hash (sha256) and, optionally, with a tag and is composed by one or more files.

 The SKAO Bar allows the user (developer and non) to be able to upload a new repository which can include more than one artefact.
 No conversion will be done and the uploaded file will be exactly the same that will be download.